Escape from Germany: Epilogue

 Nine hours after Seibold left Germany, on September 1, 1939, the Nazi's invaded Poland and World War II began.
 The evacuation of the German mission took eight days.
 As written in World at War, it states that Hitler planned the invasion a week in advance, but for some reason it was delayed.
 As the missionaries gathered in Denmark, Apostle Smith had them sing the hymn "I'll Go Where You Want Me to Go," then directed them to other missions elsewhere, mainly in the United States.
 Those that served the longest were heading home.
 Smith predicted that because Denmark sheltered the missionaries during the crisis, it would not suffer the hardships of the coming war in the same manner other European countries would.
 His prediction proved valid.
 The Wood family were called to Sweden to assist in closing the mission there.
 President Wood became a seminary teacher and a principal.
 His wife, Evelyn, became famous for her speed reading course known as "Evelyn Wood Reading Dynamics".
 Adelbert and Elizabeth Goltz made it safely back to America.
-Elizabeth passed away two years later.
+Elizabeth died two years later.
 It states that had they stayed in Germany, she would have never seen her family again.
 When research began for this film, Sister Rosenhan was the only missionary from this story still alive and available to be interviewed.
-She passed away before the filming began at the age of 105.
+She died before the filming began at the age of 105.
 Elder McOmber fooled the Gestapo agent at the border station and managed to smuggle the film out of Germany.
 Elder Barnes joined the war and fought during the Invasion of Normandy, in which he commanded 7000 troops and helped set up refugee centers and LDS Church meetinghouses in East Germany.
 President Biehl was killed in combat.
 After the war, two of the missionaries married German women.
 Elder Nephi H. Duersch married Bertha Raisch, who worked at the Mission Office in Frankfurt.
 They lived the rest of their lives in Logan, Utah.
 Elder Geren Howell stayed in contact with Liselotte Heitele by writing to each other, but contact was scarce for four years during the war.
 When the war ended, they resumed writing each other.
 In 1947, Liselotte arrived in Salt Lake City and they were married shortly after.
 They lived in Idaho and had four children.
 Elder Anderson's statement regarding the Hitler Fast, Nazis rewriting the New Testament to show that Jesus was not a Jew, Hitler liking the 12th Article of Faith and the Church's genealogy program, and Elder's basketball in the Olympics, were shown to be true.
 Norm Seibold lived in Idaho the rest of his days.
 He married Ruby Davenport and they had six children.
-She passed away in 1971.
+She died in 1971.
 He later remarried to Dona Darley Ostegar.
 He is credited with helping 21 missionaries flee Germany.
 45 years after the events, Norm commented that whenever he finds himself in large crowds, he still looks for lost missionaries.